Just What Is Cement Screed?

 - Always use the correct equipment for the type of screed and its use – the manufacturer’s instructions should be followed closely.

 - Always perform a final vacuum to remove any trace of rubble, debris and dirt before proceeding to lay the screed.

-We have lots of articles about on our website designed to help give you more information on the types and uses of cement screed.
+We have lots of articles on our website designed to help give you more information on the types and uses of cement screed.
 Alternatively, just get in touch with us and we will be happy to give you some advice.